midhusanth/SSE-WebApp-Docker-Demo/README.md

 ## 💡Scope of improvement

+**CI/CD Workflows**
+- *Pull Request Approval* can be added in between a pull request for proper peer and approvala before merging the
+- Terrform resource security and validation checks can be added using *Terraform Lint* and *Synk reports*.
+- GitHub Runners can be configured to securely run and build the pipelines.

 **Architecture**
 - *Vnet Integration* can be enforced in the webapp to secure the endpoints and controlled access.
 - *Custom domain* can be configured for the webapp URL to make it more user friendly.